Agent Architecture / Applied

 Thesis

-Creating Your Own Agentic OS is Easy (Insanely Powerful) is a practical lesson in agent architecture: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.
+Creating Your Own Agentic OS is Easy (Insanely Powerful) teaches a practical agent architecture move: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.

 01